Sugar Act Facts

 - The language and official name of the bill made it clear that the purpose of the Sugar Act was to raise revenue by regulating trade between the American Colonies, Britain, other parts of the British Empire, and foreign nations.

-- Prior to the Sugar Act, Parliament had not passed legislation over the Americal Colonies to raise money.
+- Prior to the Sugar Act, Parliament had not passed legislation over the American Colonies to raise money.
 The laws governing the colonies dealt with trade regulations or restrictions on manufacturing.
-Those laws are known as the Navigation Acts and the Trade Acts.
+Those laws are known as the Acts of Trade and Navigation.

-Harm Caused by the Sugar Act in Colonial America
+Sugar Act Facts — Harm Caused in Colonial America

 Key Fact — The American Colonies considered the taxes from the Sugar Act as “external” taxes because they were levied by Parliament — an external legislative body — and not the “internal” legislative bodies — the colonial legislatures.